craftcms/commerce/docs/craft-variants.md

 `craft.variants` supports the following parameters:

 ### ID

-The variant's element ID.
+The variant’s element ID.

 ### productId

 The product ID this variant belongs to.

 ### sku

-The variant's SKU
+The variant’s SKU

 ### default

-Whether the variant is the product's default variant
+Whether the variant is the product’s default variant

 Accepts: boolean (`true` or `false`)

 ### stock

 The stock amount

 Accepts: integer

 ### hasStock

 Whether the variant has unlimited stock or stock greater than zero.

 Accepts: boolean (`true` or `false`)